 Jo Giese is an award-winning radio journalist, author, teacher, community activist, and global traveler

-As a special correspondent she was part of the Peabody-award-winning team at Marketplace, public radio’s daily business show, and she’s been a contributor to This American Life.
+As a special correspondent Jo was part of the Peabody award-winning team at Marketplace, public radio’s daily business show, and she’s been a contributor to This American Life.

-As a special correspondent she was part of the Peabody award-winning team at Marketplace, public radio’s daily business show.
+As a special correspondent Jo was part of the Peabody award-winning team at Marketplace, public radio’s daily business show.

 Her series Breaking the Mold, which featured women succeeding in male-dominated fields, ran for three years, and was their longest running series.
 This series won a EMMA—Exceptional Merit Media Award–in 2002 for Exceptional Radio Story from the National Women’s Political Caucus.

 For her “superior portrayal of the changing roles of women,” Jo received a GRACIE in 2001 from the Foundation of American Women in Radio and TV.